chipzx92/DataEngineeringI320/docs/syllabus.md

 using a virtual machine (VM) on a cloud service to do most of your work.
 The software used in this class will be installed on your VM or as a cloud servicw.
 However you will need your own laptop for class, able to access the utexas wifi network.
 If you do not have a laptop, or yours stops working, the school and unversity has resources available.
 Please check [these university resources](https://onestop.utexas.edu/keep-learning/#acc_1-1).
 Check the "Before your classes" section; I believe that you reach out to the Texas One Stop).
 We will work to have one or two loaner laptops available since we know things sometimes break just before class.

+## Class Recordings

+The course is an in person course; you should plan to attend each and every class.
+However, we know that recordings can be very useful for unavoidable missed classes and for reviewing in-class material when working on homework or studying.

+Therefore, this class is using the Lectures Online recording system.
+This system records the audio and video material presented in class for you to review after class.
+Links for the recordings will appear in the Lectures Online tab on the Canvas page for this class.
+You will find this tab along the left side navigation in Canvas.

+To review a recording, simply click on the Lectures Online navigation tab (in Canvas) and follow the instructions presented to you on the page.
+You can learn more about how to use the Lectures Online system at http://sites.la.utexas.edu/lecturesonline/students/how-to-access-recordings/.

+You can find additional information about Lectures Online at: https://sites.la.utexas.edu/lecturesonline/.

 ## Course Texts

 There are no required texts for the course, but you will find these resources to be useful.